 Limited edition signed by Eliot

 ELIOT, T.S.
-Ash Wednesday.
+Ash-Wednesday.
 London: The Curwen Press.
 1930.

-Often referred to as his, 'Conversion Poem', Ash Wednesday is a long poem written during Eliot's conversion to Anglicanism.
-Marking the Christian fast day that signifies the beginning of Lent, a day of penitence to acknowledge one's sins, the poem revolves around a narrator's hope for salvation in a blasphemous world.
+“Ash-Wednesday” (or “Ash Wednesday”) was written during the period of Eliot’s conversion to Anglicanism.
+Marking the Christian fast day signifying the beginning of Lent, a day of penitence to acknowledge one's sins, the poem revolves around the hope for salvation in a blasphemous world.

 #2120217